Written By Rick de Groot

 Mobile App

-• open the desired report Power BI Desktop
+• Open the report you want to optimize in Power BI Desktop.

-• navigate to the View tab in the ribbon
+• Go to the “View” tab located in the top menu.

 Embed Reports